 The Charles is a very unique place to fish says Greg Miner owner of the Charles River Outdoor Company.
 “People fishing in Boston get the juxtaposition of a great urban view.
-And then some back tracks of the River feel so remote.
+And then some backtracks of the River feel so remote.
 If you go only about 20 minutes out of the city, you think you have been transplanted to rural Maine,” Miner says.
 He has been boating and fishing on the Charles River for as long as he can remember.
 His company specializes in helping both seasoned and first-time anglers enjoy the diverse beauty and wildlife of the Charles.
-Their policy is catch and release; anglers can expect to reel in large mouth bass, small mouth mass, pickerel, yellow perch, calico bass, carp, and in certain stretches there’s trout he says.
+Their policy is catch and release; anglers can expect to reel in largemouth bass, smallmouth mass, pickerel, yellow perch, calico bass, carp, and in certain stretches there’s trout he says.
 Fishing trips in the Charles River Basin take place on a 20-foot bass fishing boat which holds up to 5 adults and uses a wireless remote trolling motor.

-First timer anglers may want to try out the sport in late May or early June when the fish are very active says Miner.
-Even experienced fisherman would benefit from a guided tour given the heavy boat traffic and the unpredictable winds and weather on the Charles he says.
+First timer anglers may want to try out the sport in late May or early June when the fish are very active, says Miner.
+Even an experienced fisherman would benefit from a guided tour given the heavy boat traffic and the unpredictable winds and weather on the Charles he says.
 A fishing license is required.

 One of the oldest continuously running sailing centers in the country is situated along the banks of the Charles.
 The late Leonard Nimoy learned to sail here.
-Each year more than 4,000 adults, kids and teens come to Community Boating to navigate the winds and the waters of the Charles.
+Each year more than 4,000 adults, kids, and teens come to Community Boating to navigate the winds and the waters of the Charles.
 At the heart of the fleet are 66 centerboard Mercuries and 14 keel Mercuries, and they also have racing boats including Rhodes 19s, Sonars, Lasers and 18 420s.
 Kayaks, windsurfers and stand up paddleboards round out the options.
-Their season runs form April 1 to October 31.
+Their season runs from April 1 to October 31.
 Classes range from a basic introduction to sailing to advanced sailing and racing techniques.
 Of note is their Universal Access Program for people with special needs.
-Find out more at one of their upcoming open houses on Saturday, May 16th, and Sunday, May 17th from 10AM to 2PM.
+Find out more at one of their upcoming open houses on Saturday, May 16th, and Sunday, May 17th from 10 AM to 2 PM.

 Canoe and Kayak

 Back in the 1970s, the Charles River Canoe Center was an outpost of the Metropolitan District Commission.
 Today Charles River Canoe and Kayak is the leading paddle outfit on the Charles, renting boats in the thousands on the busiest summer weekends.
 Their goal now is the same as when they started—to bring affordable outdoor recreation to the Boston area.
 They manage 4 rental locations with single and double recreational kayaks, standard and large canoes, and stand-up paddleboards.
-Sea kayaks, paddleboats, rowboats and rowing shells are also available in some locations.
+Sea kayaks, paddleboats, rowboats, and rowing shells are also available in some locations.

-Paddlers can get introductory or advanced skills training, guided excursions, ecotours and even shuttled service to drop off points downstream.
+Paddlers can get introductory or advanced skills training, guided excursions, ecotours, and even shuttled service to drop off points downstream.
 Looking for new adventures?
 Grab 10 of your closest friends for a trip on a 25-foot Rabaska canoe or leave the T behind and paddle your way into or out of Boston or Cambridge taking advantage of their “one-way” rentals.